 One of your reception’s big moments will be the cutting of the wedding cake.
 This is one shot you need in your wedding album, so you’ll want to get it right.
 While you may be thinking, “cutting a cake is a no-brainer, I don’t need any help!”, you may be wrong (after all, you’re probably not working with a sheet cake).
-We’ve made you this guide so that everything goes off without a hitch on your big day.
+We’ve made you this guide outlining the best way to cut a wedding cake so that everything goes off without a hitch on your big day.

 Here’s how to cut your wedding cake like a pro.